 In the heart of downtown San Luis Obispo you'll find Granada Hotel & Bistro, a unique boutique hotel tucked into a beautifully restored brick building on Chorro Street.
 The Bistro offers up delicious and locally sourced eats, cocktails, local wines and craft beers and an ambiance that can't be beat.
 Whether you choose the cozy outdoor patio or sit indoors underneath the warm lighting, this is a definite 'must' on your to-do list.
 Get to know Granada Bistro a bit more and meet the man behind the dishes, Executive Chef Kenny Bigwood.

 How did you get started?

 I actually kind of fell into the culinary world.
 I was a student at Cal Poly and graduated with a degree in English Lit, with a concentration in creative writing.
 I enjoyed living in SLO and didn't want to move to anywhere in particular so I started looking for work here.
 A friend of mine was working at a local bakery, the House of Bread, and helped me get hired there as a part-time retail associate.
 This was about the time that the “Top Chef” and celebrity chef craze was getting into full swing, and in my free time I had been spending time learning to cook new and interesting foods.
 I ended up working at HoB for 4 years in total, moving from retail associate, to lunch cook, to assistant baker.
-One of our regulars was local chef Julie Simon (then at Thomas Hill Organics in Paso, now at Foremost Wine Company in SLO) and one day I told her I was interested in finding work in a kitchen and asked if she knew of any openings anywhere.
+One of our regulars was local chef Julie Simon (then at Thomas Hill Organics in Paso and after at Foremost Wine Company in SLO) and one day I told her I was interested in finding work in a kitchen and asked if she knew of any openings anywhere.
 She wrote down THO's address and told me to come in the next afternoon.